tgradl/Runalyze/README.md

 * 2022-08-30:
 	* New activity _bouldering_ and _indoor climbing_ can be added to your account and are recognised while importing from Garmin Fenix 6
 	* Limitation: the routes (how many and difficulty), rest times and some other values are not imported yet -> hope this comes in the future when i understand the boulder/climbing FIT structure
+* 2022-11-20:
+	* For swimming Garmin's newer Firmware writes _rest_-laps in the FIT files (when using LAP button on the watch).
+This are considered:
+	1. While importing such activity, this laps are set to "deactivate/ruhe" and will not shown (or special shown) in the laps widgets
+	2. SWOLF calculation ignore _rest_-laps
+	3. _lanes_ widget shows more details if the activity has _rest_-lanes
+	4. _time_ of the activity is the real swimming time (without rests times)
+	5. Optimize/fix the _lanes_-windows assignement of _trackdata_ to laps based on the time
+	6. Implementation depends on `StrokeTypeProfile::PAUSE`

 Please notice:
 * All the changes are only done for me to use this great product for me.